YanxingLiu/SAE-FSDet/README.md

 pip install -v -e .
 ```
 ## Dataset Preparation
 All the data are organized in data folder.
-The data folder layout should look like this.
+The data folder layout should look like this.data<br>
 data<br>
 ├── DIOR<br>
 ├── NWPU VHR-10 dataset<br>
 └── few_shot_ann<br>
 ### DIOR dataset
-For DIOR dataset, you can download DIOR dataset from its official [website](http://www.escience.cn/people/JunweiHan/DIOR.html) and prepare the data folder like this.
+For DIOR dataset, you can download DIOR dataset from its official [website](http://www.escience.cn/people/JunweiHan/DIOR.html) and prepare the data folder like this.data<br>
 DIOR<br>
 ├── Annotations<br>
 │   ├──00001.xml<br>